nobodyscripts/LeafBlowerScript/Readme.md

 ### 2. Manual Config (Alternative)

-Open the hotkeys.ahk file with a text editor, any should do, vscode or even notepad.
+Open the UserHotkeys.ini file with a text editor, any should do, vscode or even notepad.
 Match the hotkeys in this file to the ones you use in game, or change the ones in game to match the file.
 (Save the changes if made).